nikhgupta/mail_provider/README.md

 domain/email is from a free email provider, `disposable` is the number of sources claiming that the given domain/email is from a disposable email provider.

-`total` is the number of domain parts checked for this email/domain for entries present with us.
+`checked` is the number of domain parts checked for this email/domain for entries present with us.
 For example, for domain `subsub.sub.root.co.in`, we check the following strings in our records (giving us a total of 3):